-- 1. Set a break point on the code in M5223X.c if (!WATCHDOG_DISABLE()) { - 2.
-Start the debugger running. - 3.
-The code will immediately break at the above line.
-At the moment the watchdog is not running so it doesn't cause a difficulty. - 4.
-Position the cursor at the line after CONFIGURE_BACKUP_WATCHDOG(); - 5.
-Right click and choose the debugger command "Set program counter".
-This will move the program execution to this line which will not enable the watchdog. - 6.
-Let the code continue to run as normal and then afterwards any code debugging will operate without watchdog interference.
+- 1. Set a break point on the code in M5223x.c

+if (!WATCHDOG_DISABLE()) {

+- 2. Start the debugger running.

+3. The code will immediately break at the above line.
+At the moment the watchdog is not running so it doesn't cause a difficulty.

-Note that (due to the operation of the BWT) it is necessary to power off the board to stop it from operating if it were to be started once.
+4. Position the cursor on the line CWCR = WATCHDOG_DISABLED;

+5. Right click and choose the debugger command "Set program counter".
+This will move the program execution to this line which disables the watchdog rather than enabling it.

+6. Let the code continue to run as normal and then afterwards any code debugging will operate without watchdog interference.

-7. Specific Notes concerning the M5225X
+7. Specific Notes concerning the M5223X